BrendanGasparin/list-hacking-resources/README.md

-# List of Hacking and Penetration Testing YouTube Channels
+# Hacking and Penetration Testing YouTube Channels

 A curated list of YouTube channels with content related to hacking and penetration testing.

 [Cyber Mentor, The](https://www.youtube.com/channel/UC0ArlFuFYMpEewyRBzdLHiw): The Cyber Mentor has a lot of content on ethical hacking, including trimmed-down versions of his paid online courses.
 He also has content on broader cybersecurity topics.
 [David Bombal](https://www.youtube.com/channel/UCP7WmQ_U4GB3K51Od9QvM0w): David Bombal's YouTube channel focuses primarily on hacking and penetration testing, with some additional information on cybersecurity.